evroza/deeler/README.md

 1. Copy the `.env-example` and rename to `.env`
 2. Run `npm install` to fetch dependencies
-3. Run `npm run seed` to seed database
+3. Run `npm run seed` to seed database and  run `npm start` to start the project
 4. Go ham on those APIs, see endpoints below

+*** see package.json for a list of other communds available when working with the project

 ## Possible Improvements
 Codebase could benefit from refactors and improvements such as: